By Harvey S. Jacobs

 However, in these dire economic times, more homeowners are walking away — or being forced away — from their financial obligations.
 As a result, beach towns and common area associations are feeling the pinch.

-Because beach properties are subjected to harsh natural elements, items such as paint, caulk, weatherproofing, windows, doors, awnings, storm shutters, decking, siding and roofing, as well as exposed hardware such as hinges and locks, require almost constant maintenance.
+Because beach properties are subjected to harsh natural elements, items such as paint, caulk, weatherproofing, windows, doors, storm shutters, decking, siding and roofing, as well as exposed hardware such as hinges, locks, and awnings, will require almost constant maintenance retractable awnings Melbourne can help you with the repairs you might need.
 Owners must also be vigilant for signs of less-visible problems such as termites, mold or shifting sands and, if necessary, treat the problem immediately.
 All of these repairs cost money.
 With the number of foreclosures and other distress sales occurring, the money for this maintenance is often not available and this essential maintenance is simply not being done.

 Now is the time to buy at the beach, but only after performing additional due diligence.
 That should include structural, pest and even environmental or geological inspections; review of budgets, financial statements (focusing on delinquent accounts), reserve accounts and even bond ratings by a certified public accountant; and a legal audit of meeting minutes and any litigation involving the town or common area association.